godotengine/godot-docs/tutorials/2d/custom_drawing_in_2d.rst

 ----

 Godot has nodes to draw sprites, polygons, particles, and all sorts of stuff.
-For most cases, this is enough; but not always.
-Before crying in fear, angst, and rage because a node to draw that specific *something* does not exist... it would be good to know that it is possible to easily make any 2D node (be it :ref:`Control <class_Control>` or :ref:`Node2D <class_Node2D>` based) draw custom commands.
-It is *really* easy to do it, too.
+For most cases, this is enough.
+If there's no node to draw something specific you need, you can make any 2D node (for example, :ref:`Control <class_Control>` or :ref:`Node2D <class_Node2D>` based) draw custom commands.

 But...
 ------